Leon Cooke

-Leon Dominic Cooke (born 8 August 1991) is a professional British stage and screen actor, singer, dancer, and choreographer.
+Leon Dominic Cooke (born 8 August 1991) is an English actor, singer, dancer and choreographer.

 Early life

 Leon Cooke was born in Stoke-on-Trent, Staffordshire, England.
 His parents are Joy and Michael Cooke, a former dancer and dance teacher, respectively.
 He has seven siblings who are also dancers: Tara, Zena, Cassandra, Damian, Anastasia, Valentina, and Dmitri.

 Cooke started training at The Marilyn Jones Dance Centre at the age of two years.
 He learned ballet, tap, gymnastics, theatre craft, song and dance, and street dance.
 He was a junior and mid-associate with the Royal Ballet in Birmingham and graduated from the Millennium Performing Arts College.

 Career

 Cooke was cast as Billy Elliot in Billy Elliot the Musical in September 2005.
-During his time as Billy Elliot, BBC's Blue Peter followed and filmed Cooke for a day on November 18, 2005.
-After completing 21 months and 200 shows as Billy, Cooke left the cast on July 7, 2007.
+During his time as Billy Elliot, BBC's Blue Peter followed and filmed Cooke for a day on 18 November 2005.
+After completing 21 months and 200 shows as Billy, Cooke left the cast on 7 July 2007.

 Between December 2008 and February 2009, he appeared as Tadzio in the English National Opera's production of Death in Venice at the Théâtre Royal de la Monnaie in Brussels and two shows at the Grande Théâtre de la Ville de Luxembourg.
 Cook appeared as Quaxo and Mr. Mistoffelees in the musical Cats at Jersey (Fort Regent) and Guernsey (Beau Sejour) in 2009.

 In March 2010, he returned to the stage of the Victoria Palace Theatre to take part in a specially choreographed finale to celebrate the fifth anniversary of Billy Elliot the Musical opening in the West End.
 He completed the United Kingdom's second tour of We Will Rock You directed by Ben Elton.
 Cooke made his Chichester Festival debut as Wilton in Barnum, returning the following year to perform in Amadeus.

 He has performed in the musical Mamma Mia at the Prince of Wales Theatre and as part of the West End Live cast in Trafalgar Square, London.
 He performed in Mamma Mia at its new venue, the Novello Theatre.
 Between 2014 and 2015, Cooke was cast in Miss Saigon in the West End.
 He worked with the National Theatre in their production of the musical Wonder.land, playing the role of Dee.
 His workshops with the National Theatre include Helen by Euripides (2016, Paris) and The Threepenny Opera (2016).